Rational dilation for operators associated with spectral interpolation and distinguished varieties

 \section{Introduction}

-Throughout the paper all operators are bounded linear operators defined on complex Hilbert spaces unless and otherwise stated.
+Throughout the paper all operators are bounded linear operators acting on complex Hilbert spaces.
 A contraction is an operator with norm not greater than one.
+Denote by $\D, \T$ the unit disc and the unit circle respectively in the complex plane $\C$.
 We define spectral set, complete spectral set, distinguished boundary and rational dilation in Section \ref{background}.